nasa/cumulus-orca/tasks/db_deploy/test/manual_tests/README.md

 ## Database No Migration Test

-This test validates that the db_deploy scripts correctly identify that a v2 ORCA schema is installed and do not perform any additional action.
+This test validates that the db_deploy scripts correctly identify that a v3 ORCA schema is installed and do not perform any additional actions.

 ### Database Setup No Migration Test

-The *disaster_recovery* database should be installed with the ORCA version 2 schema.
-This test should be ran immediately after the Fresh Install or Migration test so that a validated v2 schema is in place.
+The *disaster_recovery* database should be installed with the ORCA version 3 schema.
+This test should be ran immediately after the Fresh Install or Migration test so that a validated v3 schema is in place.

 ### Running the No Migration Test